callebedrums/ajs-to-angular/README.md

 1. ajs-to-angular library

     The main project in the workspace.
-It contains the library to be puilt and published to an NPM registry
+It contains the library

 2. demo application